 There are plenty of configuration options, too.
-You're able to define what to scan (all hard drives (opens in new tab), the system drive only, removable drives, archives, more), how to treat any threats, set scan priority to optimize performance, and more.
+You're able to define what to scan (all hard drives, the system drive only, removable drives, archives, and more), how to treat any threats, set scan priority to optimize performance, and more.

 The engine supports running on-demand scans in parallel, a level of flexibility you won't always see elsewhere.
 If you're running a lengthy full system scan, for instance, you're able to run a separate targeted scan on a removable drive you've just connected, and maybe check some recent downloads, all at the same time.

 Could that be a problem?
-We needed to see which files had been missed to decide.
-But, no - although we think that's really important information, the Scan History page doesn't make it available.
+I needed to see which files had been missed to decide.
+But, no - although I think that's really important information, the Scan History page doesn't make it available.

 Scan speeds were average, with Avast Essentials taking 32 minutes to scan 50GB of executable files.
-That's fractionally slower than Avira (28 minutes) and Kaspersky (29 minutes), but well ahead of Bitdefender (39 minutes.)
+That's fractionally slower than Avira (28 minutes), but well ahead of Bitdefender (39 minutes.)

-We scan the same test data a second time to find out whether an antivirus uses any optimizations.
+I scanned the same test data a second time to find out whether an antivirus uses any optimizations.
 Avast's time dropped fractionally to 27 minutes, similar to Avira's second scan of 24:41.
 But some apps only scan files if they're new or change, and that makes a huge difference.
-Bitdefender's second scan of our test data took 27 seconds, and Kaspersky managed 170 seconds.
+Bitdefender's second scan of my test data took 27 seconds, and Kaspersky managed 170 seconds.

-Avast has a little room for antivirus improvements, but on balance it's a likeable product, easy to use, powerful and configurable, with something for every level of user.
+Avast has little room for antivirus improvements, but on balance, it's a likable product, easy to use, powerful, and configurable, with something for every level of user.

-Results were mixed, with Avast quarantining our test app immediately for some actions, while allowing others to continue and only detecting an issue when the file hit our hard drive.
-Bitdefender and Kaspersky are more consistent, blocking all tests, but others have done much worse (Adaware missed all the suspect behavior, although it did detect the files), and Avast was acceptable overall.
+Results were mixed, with Avast quarantining the test app immediately for some actions while allowing others to continue and only detecting an issue when the file hit the hard drive.
+Bitdefender is more consistent, blocking all tests, but others have done much worse (Adaware missed all the suspicious behavior, although it did detect the files), and Avast was acceptable overall.

-The second, more advanced test used a simple ransomware simulator we've developed ourselves.
+The second, more advanced test used a simple ransomware simulator I developed myself.
 As Avast hadn't seen this before, it wouldn't be able to detect it from a file signature alone, making this a useful test of behavior monitoring.

-We launched the simulator and Avast One realized this was something new, and announced that it was being scanned for threats.
+I launched the simulator and Avast One realized this was something new, and announced that it was being scanned for threats.
 A positive start?
-Maybe, but around 15 seconds later Avast told us the simulator was safe, then did nothing at all as it encrypted thousands of user files.
+Maybe, but around 15 seconds later Avast told me the simulator was safe, then did nothing at all as it encrypted thousands of user files.

 Some antivirus apps perform much better on this test.
 Bitdefender and Kaspersky not only killed the simulator within a fraction of a second, but they also recovered the handful of files it managed to encrypt (five to ten.)

-Our simulator isn't real malware, though, so while we treat successful detections as a plus, we don't significantly penalize apps which fail to detect it.
+My simulator isn't real malware, though, so while I treat successful detections as a plus, I don't significantly penalize apps that fail to detect it.